autotest/virt-test/README.rst

 You can execute the main runner script, called run.
 The script offers you some options, all explained in the script help.
-A really really simple execution of the script for kvm tests is:
+A really really simple execution of the script for qemu tests is:

-./run -t kvm
+./run -t qemu

 This will execute a subset of the tests available.